destapi/reactive/README.md

 # Data object Observer

-__Reactive__ is a tiny utility library for transforming any data class into an Observable data object, through the use of a __Observable__ listener.
-This is in a lot of ways similar to the __Proxy__ object in __JavaScript__, for those who may be familiar with it.
+__Reactive__ is a tiny utility library for transforming any data class into an observable data object, through the use of an __Observer__ implementation.
+This feature is in a lot of ways similar to the __Proxy__ object in __JavaScript__, for those who may be familiar with it.

-This functionality can be extended to load the transformed bytecode during the pre-main phase of a java program, or even generate class files during the build phase (with gradle or maven) through use of plugins.
+This functionality can be extended to load transformed bytecode during the pre-main phase of a java program, or even to generate class files during the build phase (with gradle or maven) through use of plugins.
 There are currently no plugins created yet for the build tools.

 The example shown here illustrates using this utility in standalone mode in a java program.